cryptomaniac26/test/README.md

-# BallasCoin
+# ProductCoin
-Home of the BallasCoin
+Home of ProductCoin